Summary

 Exactly the same goes for the Swatches color panel.
 All unused swatches in the document can be deleted in the same way, with the Select All Unused command.
 Then click on the trash in the same Swatches panel.

-This helps simplify each of the panels leaving only what is used, and also confirm the names of styles and samples for compatibility at the time of export.
+This helps simplify each of the panels.
+It leaves only what is used.
+It also confirms the names of styles and samples for compatibility at the time of export.

 Conclusion